 Here’s where you have to resist every instinct that tells you to keep stirring the potatoes.
 You’ve gotta let those babies sit!
 After several minutes, they’ll have that golden, crisp exterior that makes them so irresistible.
 Then, and only then, you can flip them over and repeat the process on the other sides.
 Your restraint will be rewarded with perfect crispy, tender home fries that are worthy of the greasiest greasy spoon.

 I could probably make a meal out of these potatoes alone, but they’re even better paired with runny eggs, warmed salsa, melty cheese, cilantro, and sour cream.
 It’s a super fast version of huevos rancheros that allows you to have a killer breakfast or brinner on the table in under 40 minutes.
 Just make sure to keep those roving fingers from sneaking off with all the potatoes before the eggs are finished.
 Not that I have any experience with that problem.
+As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.
+Please note nutritional information for my recipes is calculated by a third party service and provided as a courtesy to my readers.
+For the most accurate calculation, I always recommend running the numbers yourself with the specific products you use.

 For the potatoes: